Wrinkle relaxing. Once only available to Hollywood stars and ladies who lunch, now available on high streets (and backalleys) across the country.

-So, what's the deal with this new Botox that's not Botox?
-Read on..
+So, what's the deal with these new toxins in town?
+Read on...

 Whatever type of toxin you're going to have, you need to ensure you have a consultation with a medically qualified professional beforehand.
 Find one local to you, right here.

 The new injectable toxin, set to be launched across Europe, is called Alluzience® and it's been licensed for distribution and use by Galderma, the world’s largest independent dermatology company.
-It's a new innovation in neuromodulators - the substances that relax wrinkles.
+It's a new innovation in neuromodulators - the substances that relax wrinkles by temporarily paralysing the muscles that cause skin to bunch and wrinkle.

 What Does It Do?

-In the most simple terms it makes your frown lines (the glabella lines) vanish or drastically reduce in appearance.
-In the same way that Botox, Vistable, Dysport, Azzalure, Neurobloc, Xeomin and Bocouture all do (your practitioner will use the product they like best and in some cases use different ones to treat different areas of the face).
-It works in the same way as other antiwrinkle treatments.
+In the most simple terms it softens your frown lines (the glabella lines) drastically reducing their appearance.
+It's mode of action is the same as other botulinum toxin brands (e.g. Botox, Vistable, Dysport, Azzalure, Neurobloc, Xeomin and Bocouture).
+Typically, practitioners will use the product they like best are most accustomed to.
+The active ingredient in all brands is the same.

-Well, we only have the evidence from Galderma to go by at the moment, we don't have any real-life anecdotes or experiences from our practitioners but the claims are that it works sooner and last longer.
-In the trials that it run, more than 50% of patients reported an effect within two to three days, including 23% of patients within one day.
-Until now, it can be between 7-14 days before the 'Botox' gets to work.
+Well, we only have the evidence from Galderma to go by at the moment, we don't have any real-life anecdotes or experiences from practitioners but the claims are that it works sooner and last longer.
+In the evidence from the clinical trials carried out by Galderma, more than 50% of patients reported an effect within two to three days, including 23% of patients within one day.
+With existing brands, it usually takes between 7-14 days before the treatment takes effect.

 Perhaps less interesting for you, but still some relevance, is that it comes 'ready to use'.
-All other brands in Europe come in a powder form and have to be mixed with saline before it can be injected.
-This means your practitioner will be able to use precise amounts, without any calculations, which may increase the safety aspect.
+All other brands of botulinum toxin here in the UK come in a powder form and have to be diluted with saline before they can be injected.
+This means your practitioner will be able to use precise amounts, without any calculations, which may increase the safety aspect and standardise dosing between different practitioners.

 When Can I Get It?